ShawXh/node2ket/README.md

 Objetive:
 - -obj (str) The objective.
 Can be set as either mt or sgns.
-- -mt-mar (float) The margin of the loss marginal triplet
+- -mt-mar (float) The margin (gamma in the paper) of the loss marginal triplet.
 - -num-neg (int) The number of negative samples for the loss skip-gram by negative sampling.

 Sampling strategy: